Post

 LockPos

-Original executble loads dropper executable.
-Dropper injects a second stage loader and the final LockPoS payload into explorer.exe.
-The loader in explorer.exe loads the final LockPoS DLL.
+The original executable loads a dropper executable, which injects a second-stage loader and the final LockPoS payload into explorer.exe.
+The loader within explorer.exe then loads the final LockPoS DLL.

 • CreateFileMappingW